 In California, there is a cap of $250,000 placed on non-economic damages in medical malpractice cases.
 This is due to a specialized statute enacted in 1975, called the Medical Injury Compensation Recovery Act (MICRA).
 Unfortunately, the potential amount of harm and pain, and suffering inflicted on a patient can easily exceed this amount.
 However, this limit does not apply to economic damages, such as medical bills and lost income.

 Medical Malpractice occurs when a doctor, nurse, or other health care provider deviates from the accepted standards of practice in the medical community.
 When this occurs, the negligent act, or failure to act, can cause serious and life-threatening injuries, mental anguish, catastrophic injuries and wrongful death to the patient.
 Medical professionals have insurance companies and lawyers working hard to keep their malpractice costs to a minimum.
-If you or a family member believe you have been the victim of medical negligence malpractice you need a Riverside medical malpractice lawyer on your side to answer all your questions and represent your legal rights.
+If you or a family member believe you have been the victim of fatal medical negligence malpractice you need a San Bernardino wrongful death lawyer on your side to answer all your questions and represent your legal rights.

 Our Riverside personal injury attorneys specialize in medical malpractice injuries occurring in a hospital or other medical facility, and during outpatient care.
 On average, up to 195,000 annual hospital deaths are due to potentially preventable medical errors.
 In addition, medication errors, the most common type of medical mistake, injure around 1.5 million people each year.
 If you or your loved one has been the victim of malpractice, even if the medical professional had no intention of harming the victim, you need a lawyer to explain your familyʼs rights.

 Our Riverside medical malpractice lawyers specialize in injuries resulting from, but not limited to: